Ryan Jeffers Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the fourth-best in MLB.

-- The Blue Jays' 3.80 team ERA ranks eighth among all league pitching staffs.
+- The Blue Jays have the seventh-ranked team ERA among all MLB pitching staffs (3.77).

-- The Blue Jays allow the fourth-most home runs in baseball (85 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 86 total home runs at a rate of 1.3 per game (fifth-most in the league).

+- Richards will make his first start of the season for the Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.